This committee is no longer active. This webpage provides a record of its activities.

 Higher resolution imagery is produced on a periodic basis for specific purposes, especially by local units of government.
 For example, Minneapolis has an active program to acquire 6-inch resolution color imagery for the Minneapolis area every 3 years.
 The Metropolitan Council acquires 2-foot imagery on a three to five year cycle.
 Some sharing of available imagery occurs through word of mouth and organizations such as MetroGIS, LMIC and DNR.
 Limited coordination of planned imagery projects occurs primarily through informal communication networks.

 A draft MSDI data plan for imagery was prepared in May 2003 and updated in September 2003.
-The plan will be completed by the summer of 2005.

 Costs for imagery acquisition vary, depending on product criteria.
 Recently acquired six-inch resolution color orthoimagery for urbanized areas such as Scott County and the City of Minneapolis cost $700 to $1,000/square mile.
 Recently produced one-meter color imagery for the entire state cost about $11/square mile.
 Satellite imagery is becoming competitive for some applications and is available from commercial sources costs at about $11/square mile for 2.5-meter black and white images.
 Some agencies that use imagery depend upon a periodic budget for image acquisition.